NRHA announces 2018 Rural Health Award recipients

 Alex T. Olson

-NRHA is proud to announce its 2018 Rural Health Award recipients, to be honored at the largest gathering of rural health professionals in the country May 11 in the Big Easy.
+NRHA is proud to announce its 2018 Rural Health Award recipients, to be honored at the largest gathering of rural health professionals in the country, each introduced by a short award-acceptance video, May 11 in the Big Easy.

 “We’re extremely proud of this year’s winners,” says Alan Morgan, NRHA CEO.
 “They have each made tremendous strides to advance rural health care, and we’re confident they will continue to help improve the lives of rural Americans.”